 Struggling with Milk Blisters?

-It may appear on the nipple and the areola, as just a white, clear or yellow dot, but might sometimes stand out as a large blister.
-Most of the time it is quite painful on the tip of the nipple, but some mothers feel the pain further behind, inside the breast.
+It may appear on the nipple and the areola as just a white, clear, or yellow dot but might sometimes stand out as a large blister.
+It is often quite painful on the tip of the nipple, but some mothers feel the pain further behind, inside the breast.

-If the spot is brown or red, the mother might be suffering from a blood blister, which is due to friction while breastfeeding and not caused by a blocked duct.
+If the spot is brown or red, the mother might suffer from a blood blister due to friction while breastfeeding and not caused by a blocked duct.

 A breastfeeding bleb can heal on its own after a few weeks, but sometimes the pain is excruciating during breastfeeding.